wonderren/wonderren.github.io/_pages/about.md

 About
 ======
 **I will join Shanghai Jiao Tong University (SJTU) starting from January 2024.
-I am looking for Postdoc/RA.
+There are still openings for Postdoc/RA.
 If you are interested, please send me an email (ren dot zhongqiang at outlook dot com).**

 I am a postdoc with [Biorobotics Lab](http://biorobotics.ri.cmu.edu/index.php) at [Carnegie Mellon University](https://www.cmu.edu/) (CMU, the U.S.).
 I received my Ph.D. degree from the same lab, advised by Professor [Howie Choset](https://www.ri.cmu.edu/ri-faculty/howie-choset/) and Professor [Maxim Likhachev](http://www.cs.cmu.edu/~maxim/).